Thursday, November 4, 2010

 Magnificent Meadowlily

 On August 28, residents of London's east end celebrate Meadowlily Bridge's 100th birthday.
-The metal truss bridge has stretched over the south branch of the Thames since 1910, once providing a route for area farmers to deliver milk or visit London's market.
+The metal truss bridge has stretched over the south branch of the Thames since 1910, when it provided a route for area farmers to deliver milk or visit London's market.
 Now for pedestrian use only, the bridge is located inside Meadowlily Woods Environmentally Significant Area.
-When I visited, I had the pleasant sensation of strolling down a tree-lined country road in the former London Township.
+When I visited, I had the pleasant sensation of travelling back in time, as I strolled down a tree-lined country road in the former London Township.

 Ouch.
 Canada, we should get on to that right away.
-I haven't been able to find much out there other than Wikipedia, certainly no comprehensive inventory.
-How come it's up to an American website to highlight our region's heritage for us anyway?
+I haven't been able to find much out there other than this list on Wikipedia, which I'm not sure is a comprehensive inventory.
+How come it's up to an American website to highlight our heritage for us anyway?
 Couldn't someone out there get busy and make a nice bridge website?
 I'd do it myself but I'm too busy writing these rants...

 Note: A developer plans to build condos on Meadowlily Road near the Park Farm, a property featuring an 1840s brick cottage.
 Details (well, a few) may be found on the city website.
 Naturally there's been pushback from area residents who'd like to see a smaller development so close to an ESA.